HMS Northampton (1876): Design and description

 The ship had two 3-cylinder, inverted compound steam engines, each driving a single propeller, using steam provided by 10 oval boilers.
 The cylinders of the Northamptons engines could be adjusted in volume to optimize steam production depending on the demand.
 They were troublesome throughout the ship's life and she was always about 1 kn slower than her sister despite repeated efforts to improve her speed.
-The engines produced 6073 ihp and she failed achieve her designed speed of 14 kn on her sea trials, only making 13.17 kn.
-The Nelson-class ships carried a maximum of 1150 LT of coal which gave them an economical range of 5000 nmi at a speed of 12.5 kn.
+The engines produced 6073 ihp and she failed to achieve her designed speed of 14 kn on her sea trials, only making 13.17 kn.
+The Nelson-class ships carried a maximum of 1150 LT of coal, which gave them an economical range of 5000 nmi at a speed of 12.5 kn.
 They were barque-rigged with three masts.

 Construction and career

 Northampton, named after the eponymous town, was laid down by Robert Napier and Sons at their shipyard in Govan, Scotland, launched on 18 December 1876, and completed on 7 December 1879.